tingyucha/AOSPRE/docs/index.md

 <li> ... <i>etc.</i>
 </ul>

-The atmospheric models used as input to AOS should ideally be run at resolutions and output time frequencies that are comparable to the spatial and temporal scales of radar observations.
-In practice, simulations with grid spacing of 100 to 1000 m, and time output of a few seconds to a minute, are probably the resolutions at which AOS is expected to be applied.
+The atmospheric models used as input to AOSPRE should ideally be run at resolutions and output time frequencies that are comparable to the spatial and temporal scales of radar observations.
+In practice, simulations with grid spacing of 100 to 1000 m, and time output of a few seconds to a minute, are probably the resolutions at which AOSPRE is expected to be applied.

 ## <h3>APAR</h3>